![]() |

 Level (*) : 2 Topic (*) : DBA

-In order to do it, initially you put in BROKEN the job.
-After, you search that job among the sessions but you don't find it.
-You must do a query that shows the running jobs and creates the script to kill these jobs.
+In order to do it, initially you put the job in BROKEN state.
+After that, you search that job among the sessions but it is not easy to find it.
+You must write a query that shows the running jobs and creates the script to kill these jobs.
 E.g: When you launch the query, you must have a result like this:

 January - Clone Db between 2 different Oracle version